AztecProtocol/aztec-packages/docs/docs/dev_docs/getting_started/sandbox.md

 3. We retrieve the transaction receipt containing the transaction status and contract address.
 4. We connect to the contract with Alice
 5. Alice initialize the contract with herself as the admin and a minter.
-6. Alice adds Bob as minter.
-7. Alice mints 1,000,000 tokens to be claimed by herself in private.
+6. Alice mints 1,000,000 tokens to be claimed by herself in private.
-8. Alice claims the tokens privately.
+7. Alice claims the tokens privately.

 ## Viewing the balance of an account